wobyjs/use/docs/hooks/useIsomorphicLayoutEffect.md

 # useIsomorphicLayoutEffect

-A hook that uses useLayoutEffect in browser and useEffect on server.
+A hook that is currently an alias for useEffect.

 ## Usage